What Do KPIs Mean?

 If you’re on the marketing team or are researching the topic of analytics for agencies, sooner or later, you’ll come across KPIs.
 While many have heard about the term, few know what they stand for, and why they are important.

-In this blog post, we’ll define what KPIs are, why you should define them, and how they can help your business.
+In this blog post, I’ll define what KPI stands for, why you should define them, and how they can help your agency.

 What KPIs means